Ecosystem Grantmaking: A Systemic Approach to Supporting Movement Building

 The Beloved Community Fund supports nonprofit organizations and those with fiscal sponsors in creating impactful public cultural events and projects geared toward communities of color in Oakland.
 Akonadi Foundation awards project-specific grants ranging from $2,000 – $15,000.
 In 2016, the average grant size was $7,500 with a total of $450,000 awarded.

 To learn more or to apply, click here: Beloved Community Fund

-If you have questions, please contact Iris Garcia, Grants Manager: Iris [at] akonadi.org
+If you have questions about any of our programs, please contact Iris Garcia, Akonadi’s Learning and Impact Program Officer: Iris [at] akonadi.org